dribia/sync-with-uv/README.md

   --config CONFIG    Path to a custom .pre-commit-config.yaml file --db PACKAGE_LIST  Path to a custom package list (json) --allow-frozen     Trust `frozen: xxx` comments for frozen revisions.
+  --skip-additional-dependencies
+                    Skip matching versions for packages in hooks' additional dependencies.
 ```

 Usually this hook uses only dev packages to sync the hooks.
 Pass `--all`, if you